hgzimmerman/HLWNPA/README.md

 # Actual Features
 * REPL.
-* Primative types: Number (signed 32 bit), Float (64 bit), String, Booleans, and Arrays (only containing primatives at the moment).
+* Primitive types: Number (signed 32 bit), Float (64 bit), String, Booleans, and Arrays (only containing primatives at the moment).
 As well as Structs.
 * Assignment: `let value := 4 * 6`.
 * While loops: `while value < 100 { value + 1 }`.
 * Arrays: `let a := [0,1,2,3]`.